|

 SWCPC 679 E1

-artworks exhibited in other cities in the United States.
+other artworks exhibited in other cities in the United States.
+The Lubbock Arts

-The Lubbock Arts Alliance is a city cultural agency charged with promotion of the fine
+Alliance is a city cultural agency charged with promotion of the fine arts for

 annually.